gkwa/manyeast/python-package/python-package.md

 ## type hints are required

-Always add type hints to your python code.
+Always add type hints to our python code.

 ## python package scaffold